Basic information about the temple

 |City / town:||Kudavasal||District:||Tiruvarur|

 |Maps from (click):||Current location||Kumbakonam (18.2 km)||Tiruvarur (22.3 km)|

 Kudavasal is located almost midway between Kumbakonam (18km) and Tiruvarur (20 km).

 Sthala puranam and temple information

-Lord Siva appeared as a hunter and shot an arrow at the earthen kumbham.
-The pot shattered, and everywhere it landed it became a Swambhu murti Siva Lingam.
+Every piece of the kumbham that landed on earth, became a Swambhu murti Siva Lingam.
 One piece fell here as well, and over time, was covered by an anthill.

 Lord Siva is said to have come out of a pot (kudam) to cure the leprosy of Sage Deenabandhu, here.